elastisys/compliantkubernetes/docs/user-guide/faq.md

 With that in place, you will need to create a NetworkPolicy for the Pod you want to run.
 Here is an example of how to create a NetworkPolicy that allows all TCP traffic (in and out) for Pods with the label `run: blah`.

-!!!note
+> [!NOTE]

-    This is just an example, not a good idea!
+> This is just an example, not a good idea!
-    You should limit the policy to whatever your application really needs.
+> You should limit the policy to whatever your application really needs.

 ```bash
 kubectl apply -f - <<EOF